MicrosoftDocs/azure-docs/articles/key-vault/managed-identity.md

 ms.author: mbaldwin
 #Customer intent: As someone new to Key Vault, I'm trying to learn basic concepts that can help me understand Key Vault documentation.
 ---
-# Use an App Service managed identity to access Azure Key Vault
+# Provide Key Vault authentication with an App Service managed identity

 This article shows you how to create a managed identity for App Service applications and use it to access Azure Key Vault.
 For applications hosted in Azure VMs, see [Use a Windows VM system-assigned managed identity to access Azure Key Vault](../active-directory/managed-identities-azure-resources/tutorial-windows-vm-access-nonaad.md).

 A managed identity from Azure Active Directory allows your app to easily access other Azure AD-protected resources.
 The identity is managed by the Azure platform and does not require you to provision or rotate any secrets.
 For more about managed identities in Azure AD, see [Managed identities for Azure resources](../active-directory/managed-identities-azure-resources/overview.md).